-In November 2018, ECCHR together with its partner organizations ClientEarth and the Center for International Environmental Law (CIEL) assisted with the filing of a petition to intervene as amici curiae.
+In November 2018, ECCHR together with its partner organizations ClientEarth and the Center for International Environmental Law (CIEL) assisted several Romanian organizations with the filing of a petition to intervene as amici curiae.
+The amicus curiae brief was accepted by the International Centre for Settlement of Investment Disputes (ICSID).
+However, the arbitration tribunal refused to hear the witness statements of affected persons and rejected the legal arguments of the brief.

 The submission – on behalf of Romanian organizations Alburnus Maior, Independent Center for the Development of Environmental Resources (ICDER) and Greenpeace Romania – explains the need to consider the rights of the local residents as well as the extraordinary cultural, archaeological and regional significance of the region in and around Roșia Montană.